Build a rock for a Django app¶

 Change into the django_hello_world

-directory and run the Django application
+directory and run the Django app

 using python manage.py runserver